Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Formulation

 In the case where the edge is cut for an axis, the Fourier transform cannot be implemented for that direction.
-Through the application of Fourier transform on the other direction, Eq.~(8) can be rewritten as
+By applying the Fourier transform on the other direction, we can rewrite Eq.~(8) as

 where $i$ and $j$ are redefined as the numbers of unit cells along the direction that has the edge.
 The first term of Eq.~(9), which is $H_{0}$, is the tight-binding Hamiltonian that incorporates the SOC. $H(\textbf{k})_{i\alpha,j\beta,s}$ is obtained from Eq.~(3).
-The second term $H'$ represents the onsite Coulomb interaction, which acts between the up and down spins on the same site. $U$ is a constant value in the wavenumber space because it is the Fourier transform of the local Coulomb interaction in the real space.
+The second term $H'$ represents the onsite Coulomb interaction, which acts between the up and down spins on the same site. $U_{i\alpha,i\alpha}$ is a constant value in the wavenumber space because it is the Fourier transform of the local Coulomb interaction in the real space.